The first Test between Pakistan and South Africa began on October 11 in Lahore.

 ALSO READ

-Faisal Akram made his first-class debut in December 2023 and has claimed 47 wickets in 10 games at 30.95, including one 10-wicket match haul.
-He has also played three ODIs, in which he has five wickets.
-His numbers in 50-over format are also encouraging, having taken 50 Scalps in 33 List A innings at an impressive 26.78, while in ODIs, the southpaw has already represented Pakistan on three occasions against Zimbabwe last year, claiming five wickets.
+Faisal Akram made his First-Class debut in December 2023.
+He has claimed 47 wickets in 10 games at 30.95, including one 10-wicket match haul.
+His numbers in List A are also encouraging, having taken 50 scalps in 33 innings at an impressive 26.78.
+Faisal made his international debut last against Zimbabwe.
+He picked up five wickets in three ODIs.

 As Pakistan prepare to face South Africa, Faisal’s inclusion signals more than just a transitional shift, but a tactical move.
 If Faisal Akram can translate his domestic success to the international stage, though he was released from the upcoming Test series against the Proteas, Pakistan’s aim to dominate home Tests will surely be achieved.